coderdiaz/nuxtjs-ecomm/README.md

 Then you can access it at [http://localhost:3000](http://localhost:3000).

-## Deploying this site

-> To be added..

-## Items of Note in this Theme
+## Launching the project in production

+Launching this in Netflify or Vercel is very easy.
+When you are ready to launch a production environment, run npm run generate in your terminal.
+This will generate a dist folder in your project.
+You can then either connect this project to github and deploy from Netlify or just simply drag the dist folder to [NetlifyDrop](https://www.netlify.com/drop).
+If connecting from Github, you will be essentially choosing the build command to be npm run generate and the publish directory to be dist.

+Here is the documentation for deploying [Nuxt](https://nuxtjs.org/faq/netlify-deployment/).

+## Learn more

 - Info about responsive images from [imgix](https://www.imgix.com)
+- If you would like to learn more about the imgix Vue SDK that I used, here is the link to that [SDK](https://github.com/imgix/vue-imgix).
-- I know it seems concerning we are adding an API key for Snipcart that could be find in the javascript, but as per Snipcart:
+- Snipcart API Key - I know it seems concerning we are adding an API key for Snipcart that could be find in the javascript, but as per Snipcart:
 >"This key can be shared without security issues because it only allows a specific subset of API operations."
-- Tailwind CSS

-## Launching the project in production

-> Instructions coming...

-## Learn more

-> ..
+- Need more examples from Prismic?
+Here is a great example on making a [blog](https://user-guides.prismic.io/en/articles/2802125-create-a-sample-blog-with-prismic-and-nuxt)

 ## Credit
 Credit goes to many poeple and the articles they have written for helping and giving insight.
 Phil Snow, Edouard Habered, & Renaud Bressand from Prismic, as well as Maxime Laboissonniere at Snipcart, and many other folks.